 What Are Semiconductors Used In?

-Semiconductors are found in almost every electronic device you can think of, even the one you’re reading this page on.
-They’re inside your smartphone, enabling it to connect to the internet, take photos, and run apps.
-They’re in your car, controlling everything from the engine to the entertainment system.
+Semiconductors are found in almost every electronic device you can think of, even the one you are reading this page on.
+They are inside your smartphone, enabling it to connect to the internet, take photos, and run apps.
+They are in your car, controlling everything from the engine to the entertainment system.
 Medical devices, home appliances, and even renewable energy systems like solar panels rely on semiconductors to function.
 Without semiconductors, our modern world would look very different.

 How Semiconductors Are Made: Inside Semiconductor Fabrication Plants